mouseless/mouseless.codes/contents/tedious-work.md

-# We are ready to tackle all the tedious work !
+# We are ready to tackle all the tedious work!

 We don't just face complex software challenges; we welcome them with enthusiasm.